Gear

 Low-cushioned

 For the low-cushioned speed category, I want a small drop around 4mm, light weight, and excellent ground feel.
 This used to be the Saucony Kinvara (too narrow for my taste) or Asics Noosa Tri (perfect).
-But now it’s hard to find anything in this category — both the Kinvara and Noosa are following the high-cushion trend and adding stack height.
-Hopefully the pendulum swings back soon.
+But for a while, both were following the high-cushion trend — adding stack height and drifting away from what made them great.

 Racing day